-2. Delays in disbursement: After the lender has received the Self-Certification form from the student, and the loan approval from the SFAI financial aid office, they will send the student a Final Disclosure which details the terms of the loan.
+2. Delays in disbursement: After the lender has received the Self-Certification form from the student, and the loan approval from the SFAI financial aid office, they will send the student a Final Disclosure that details the terms of the loan.
 Then the lender is required to wait up to 6 business days before disbursing the loan to the school.
 This delay was included in TILA to give the student (or cosigner) time to cancel the loan after reviewing the terms on the Final Disclosure.

 Student Loan Code of Conduct

-The purpose of the federal student loan program is to provide the best possible loan terms and service for students and parents who borrow to help finance higher education.
+The purpose of the federal student loan program is to provide the best possible loan terms and services for students and parents who borrow to help finance higher education.
 San Francisco Art Institute students and families receive trustworthy, reliable guidance from our institution about financial aid.
 SFAI’s first priority in conducting business with student loan providers is to ensure they have borrower benefits and services that provide for the best interests of student and parent borrowers.

 The following guidelines are a framework to provide the best possible loan servicing and benefits for the students served by the San Francisco Art Institute (SFAI) and to avoid conflicts or the appearance of conflicts of interest.

 1. SFAI is prohibited from receiving anything of value from any lending institution in exchange for any advantage sought by the lending institution.
-This prohibits any inappropriate financial arrangements between lenders and SFAI and specifically prohibits "revenue sharing" arrangements and opportunity loan pools.
+This prohibits any inappropriate financial arrangements between lenders and SFAI and specifically, prohibits "revenue sharing" arrangements and opportunity loan pools.
 Lenders cannot pay to get on the SFAI’s recommended lender list.

 2. SFAI employees are prohibited from soliciting or accepting gifts of more than a nominal value from any lender, servicer, or guarantor.
-This includes a prohibition for financial aid personal and other officials from trips, catered meals, athletic or entertainment events, etc. paid for by lenders.
+This includes a prohibition for financial aid personnel and other officials from trips, catered meals, athletic or entertainment events, etc. paid for by lenders.

-3. Financial Aid personnel do not participate on lender advisory boards, but may discuss student loan services and products for students and parents with lenders.
+3. Financial Aid personnel do not participate on lender advisory boards but may discuss student loan services and products for students and parents with lenders.

-4. SFAI’s list of recommended lenders must be based solely on the best interests of the students or parents who may use the list, without regard to financial interests of SFAI.
-This ensures that lenders will be those that SFAI has determined offer the best loan services and benefits that are compatible with the needs of students/parents and SFAI’s automated student loan systems.
+4. SFAI’s list of recommended lenders must be based solely on the best interests of the students or parents who may use the list, without regard to the financial interests of SFAI.
+This ensures that lenders will be those that SFAI has determined to offer the best loan services and benefits that are compatible with the needs of students/parents and SFAI’s automated student loan systems.
 The recommended lender list should be prominently displayed on the campus website.

 5. The process by which recommended lenders are selected must be fully disclosed to students.
 The process should be prominently displayed on the campus website.
 Students should also be informed that they have the right to use a lender of their own choosing.
 SFAI will continue to ask students to name their selected lender at the onset of the student loan process for each new borrower and will not select a lender for a first-time borrower.
-SFAI will not refuse to certify or delay certification of any loan based upon the borrower’s selection of a particular lender or guaranty agency.
+SFAI will not refuse to certify or delay the certification of any loan based upon the borrower’s selection of a particular lender or guaranty agency.

 6. SFAI must ensure that employees of lenders never identify themselves to students as employees of SFAI.
 No employee of a lender may ever work in or provide staffing assistance to SFAI’s financial aid office.